silviamaggi/smd-com/_posts/2020-06-05-design-community-solidarity.md

   - design
   - race
 description: 'Design inspiration series.
 Design community solidarity, designing for belonging, equality and diversity, cross-cultural design and more.'
+excerpt: 'Design inspiration series.
+This week: design community solidarity, designing for belonging, equality and diversity, cross-cultural design and more.'
 featimage: true
 featimage-alt: "Design, Digested 2 by Silvia Maggi"
 featimage-class: 'u-featured'